Blast rocks Tehran after Israel threatened to target area of government-organized rally

 New Iranian attacks across the region

-Iran has responded with daily attacks on oil and other infrastructure around the Gulf region, and on Friday Saudi Arabia said that it had downed nearly 50 drones sent in multiple waves.

-In Oman, two people were killed when two drones crashed in an industrial area in the region of Sohar, the Oman News Agency reported.
+Iran continued its daily attacks on oil and other infrastructure across the Gulf.
+In Oman, two people were killed when two drones crashed in the Sohar region, the Oman News Agency reported.

-A building at the Dubai International Financial Center sustained damage when hit with debris from what authorities described as a “successful interception.”
-DIFC is an economic free zone for banks, capital traders and wealth managers, home to exclusive restaurants and nightclubs.

-Iran said earlier this week that it would target banks and financial institutions, after an airstrike hit a bank in Tehran.

-The U.S. Navy destroyer USS Oscar Austin shot down an Iranian ballistic missile that was intercepted over Turkey on Friday, a U.S. official confirmed to The Associated Press.
-The official, who spoke on condition of anonymity in order to discuss ongoing military operations, said that it was the third time in the last two weeks that a U.S. Navy destroyer in the Eastern Mediterranean intercepted an Iranian missile in Turkish airspace.
+The U.S. Navy destroyer USS Oscar Austin shot down an Iranian ballistic missile over Turkey on Friday, a U.S. official said on condition of anonymity in order to discuss ongoing military operations.
+It was the third such interception over the NATO member in the last two weeks.

 Fighting escalates between Israel and Hezbollah